Revised March 2016

 The GeorgiaGov Platform was designed to reduce barriers to content for visitors with disabilities by implementing requirements that allow an inclusive, accessible online experience for users with assistive technology.
 Examples of the platform’s accessible design include:

-The platform incorporates federally mandated Section 508 compliance standards and best practices recommended by the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG 2.0) for web accessibility.
-Some of these included are:
+The platform incorporates federally mandated Section 508 compliance standards and best practices recommended by the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG 2.0) (Level AA) for web accessibility.
+Some of these practices include:

-- Text alternative fields for every non-text element.
+- Text alternative fields for every non-text element when appropriate.

 - Designed web pages so that all information conveyed with color can also be understood without color.